movebit/move/language/move-analyzer/design.md

 But which project should answer the user call (like `goto to definition`) , the `projects` field is map which the `key` is `HashSet<PathBuf>`,which contains the all the manifest path the `Project` was loaded from.

-And We can know `goto to definition`'s filepath, So we know which `Project` is belongs.We just select the project to handle the request.
+And We can know `goto to definition`'s filepath, So we know which manifest file it belongs.

+We just select the `Project` who contains the manifest file  to handle the request.

 There is another thing I want mention about.
 Mutlti project can have the same dependency, So there are somethings can share together Like AST definitions.
 ~~~
 pub struct MultiProject {
+    ...
     pub asts: HashMap<PathBuf, Rc<RefCell<SourceDefs>>>,
+    ...
  }
 ~~~
 Share AST definition reduce memory consumption and save us time for loading project.